Dev3-Studio/Akash-Alchemist/README.md

 ### comfyui-wrapper-api
 The `comfyui-wrapper-api` service is a wrapper around the ComfyUI API that provides an easy-to-use interface for generating images based on text prompts.

-## Deployment

-### Akash Network
-The `akash-sdl.yaml` file is used to define the deployment on the Akash Network.

-### Docker Compose
-The `docker-compose.yaml` file is used for local development / deployment to another service.

 ## Usage

 ### Local Development